 How to get to Fira Gran Via (M2) L'Hospitalet

-Metro: Espanya (Red Line, L1) or (Green Line, L3), followed by FGC train to Europa or Fira.
+Metro: Espanya (Red Line, L1) and (Green Line, L3), followed by FGC train to Europa or Fira.

 Avinguda Joan Carles I / Botànica: 79

 Foc / Metal·lúrgia: 125

 Plaça Europa: 46, 65, H12

 There are a huge amount of options for accommodation within Barcelona but those intending on booking something need to move quickly.
 It is nearly impossible to find accommodation in Barcelona in the week of the event so do not arrive without having booked somewhere first.
 You may find yourself sleeping on the beach!

 From hostels to hotels to self-service accommodation Barcelona has got it covered.

 Here are some recommendations that may suite larger group bookings or those looking for cheap accommodation:

 For more information on value hotels, check a guide to value hotels.

 For more information on budget hotels and hostels, check out our page on budget hotels & hostels.